SethCram/Breakout-Clone/README.md

 # Breakout-Clone
 A modern spinoff of the classic Breakout arcade game built in Unity3d.
+AI built with ml-agents plays the game during periods inactivity on the title screen.

 [See the presentation](https://docs.google.com/presentation/d/1HEdi159ltVG2eTYerhlTsmcbYpWvM3ygljTGu5KgJrk/edit?usp=sharing)